AI Exposure Map · Methodology

 The AI pressure is multiplied by the NL vulnerability score.
 An occupation with high exposure but low vulnerability (e.g. developers: high demand, low displacement) is hit less hard than the AI score alone would suggest.

-Step 4Calculate the expected change
+Step 4Calculate the expected change (index points)

 ROUND((momentum + effective pressure) × 2.5)